 Our Scope 1 emissions result predominantly from natural gas and fuel oil use related to manufacturing Elanco products at our owned facilities, as well as fleet vehicle use across our sales teams.
 For 2022, we added emissions calculations to reflect all owned and leased locations – as well as production-related emissions, such as fermentation.

-Our Scope 2 emissions relate primarily to purchased electricity at owned and leased facilities, and for 2022 we incorporated the positive impact of renewable electricity purchases on our reported market-based emissions, as we advance toward our 100% renewable electricity goal.
+Our Scope 2 emissions relate primarily to purchased electricity at owned and leased facilities, and for 2022 we began incorporating the positive impact of renewable electricity purchases on our reported market-based emissions — as we advance toward our 100% renewable electricity goal.

 Renewable Electricity